nishikino25/Making-video-into-pasta/README.md

 - [Matplotlib 3.0](https://matplotlib.org/)

 ## Running
+use jupyter Notebook run all cells in `Final Project.ipynb` file.

-Results will be saved in `/output`
+And the results will be saved in `/output`